lusxvr/mrta-bachelorThesis/README.md

 Make sure to have template.yaml in the directory

-Creates assignment.yaml file which holds the generated string sequence for executing the tasks with the robot
+Creates skills.yaml file which holds the generated string sequence for executing the tasks with the robots

+One assigned Task is splitted into 3 Skills:

+1. Move to neutral Pose for Base Movement
+2. New Base Pose
+3. New Cart Pose